2024 He Pounga Waihoe Nā ō Mātua Symposium

 Whanganui

-Cost: There is no charge for this event.
-However, if you register and then are not able to make it, please ensure you tell us straight away so we can offer your seat for others
+• There is no charge for this event.
+However, if you register and then are not able to make it, please ensure you tell us straight away so we can offer your place for others.

 Registrations to attend will be opening soon (follow our Facebook page to know when they will open)